-- Puritans, sought to purify the worship of the Church of England, removing special vestments worn by the clergy, eliminating the use of the Book of Common Prayer, and bringing the liturgy (worship service) more in line with an emphasis on Bible reading and preaching as was found in Geneva and other Swiss cities (where the exiles had been schooled). - The Geneva Bible was printed in Geneva in 1560 and included study notes with a Protestant edge, and they taught against a divine view of kings being able to do whatever they wanted.
+- Puritans, sought to purify the worship of the Church of England, removing special vestments worn by the clergy, eliminating the use of the Book of Common Prayer, & bringing the liturgy (worship service) more in line with an emphasis on Bible reading and preaching as in Geneva & other Swiss cities (where the exiles had been schooled). - The Geneva Bible was printed in Geneva in 1560 & included study notes with a Protestant edge.
+It taught against a "divine right" of kings to do whatever they wanted.
 (This is why King James was so opposed to the Geneva Bible that he cooperated with Puritans in authorizing the King James Bible in 1611). - Puritans battled against high churchmen, and they were involved in a power struggle, that eventually coincided with the English Civil War under the leadership of Oliver Cromwell, a Puritan leader. - After the monarchy was reestablished, the Act of Conformity in 1662 demanded that ministers submit to the high churchly customs and use the Book of Common Prayer.
 Most Puritan ministers became nonconformists and left their official posts and suffered imprisonment fines or loss of ministry.